How to Ship a High-Value Package (€100K, £85K, $120K): The Operational Guide for Professionals

 • Original invoice or certificate of authenticity

-• Technical specifications (dimensions, weight, fragile parts)
+• Technical specifications (dimensions, weight, vulnerabilities)

 🎯 What is the difference between shipping and insuring?